 Please Note, According to University Policy:

-- Meaningful and constructive feedback (assessment) must be provided to students prior to the 40th class day, which is the last day to drop a course.
+- Meaningful and constructive feedback (assessment) must be provided to students

 - Evaluation criteria should measure quality of performance and not merely activity (or attendance for particular activities).

 - Unannounced evaluations (e.g. pop quizzes) can not be used for course assessment purposes or to determine course grades.